The Ultimate Guide to Gamification in Loyalty & Customer Engagement

 From our deployments:

-External Reference: McKinsey research confirms that brands with strong loyalty programs grow revenue 2.5x faster than competitors.
-Gamification supercharges that growth.
+External Reference: McKinsey & Company research (2024) confirms that brands with best-in-class loyalty programs grow revenue 2.5x faster than competitors — and those with personalised, data-driven mechanics outperform the average loyalty program by a further 1.7x.

 Banking, retail, and telcos are leading adopters of gamification, using spend challenges, in-store quests, and streak campaigns to drive measurable increases in engagement, transactions, and customer loyalty.